SalihCanAydogdu/spring-security/README.md

 I aimed to make this project as user-friendly and understandable as possible.
 If you notice any inconsistencies, have suggestions, or want to contribute, please feel free to reach out.

 Contact
-For questions, feedback, or contribution requests, contact me at: salih.aydogdu.tech@gmail.com
+For questions, feedback, or contribution requests, contact me at: salih.aydogdu.tech@gmail.co